1992 All-Ireland Senior Football Championship final: Legacy

 This was the first time since 1971 that a team won their maiden All-Ireland Senior Football Championship.
 However, this surpassed even that, as Offaly — also unfancied — had appeared in the 1961 and 1969 All-Ireland Senior Football Championship finals.

 Donegal's triumph over the citizens inspired many other counties with little success at that time, including Derry, Armagh and Tyrone, to believe they could achieve the All-Ireland — these three counties achieved their dream in the next eleven years.
-Donegal's march to the title was still regarded nationally as an "almost mystical expedition", all those years later, until the arrival of the yet more enigmatic and impressive Jim McGuinness, who surpassed even this achievement.
+Donegal's march to the title was still regarded nationally as an "almost mystical expedition" years later, until the arrival of Jim McGuinness, who surpassed this achievement.

 Donegal returned to the All-Ireland Senior Football Championship final after a 20-year absence on 23 September 2012, beating Mayo, and reached the final again in 2014, only to lose to Kerry.

 Dublin laboured towards another final in 1994, only to lose again on the big day—this time to Down.

 The sides have met in the All-Ireland Senior Football Championship since then.
 The first meeting was 10 years later in 2002, with Dublin requiring a replay to beat Donegal in the quarter-final.
 They met again in the 2011 semi-final, where Dublin narrowly beat Donegal in a controversial game.
 Donegal then defeated reigning All-Ireland champions Dublin in the 2014 semi-final, in one of the biggest shocks the sport had ever witnessed.

 In 2018, Martin Breheny listed 1992 as the seventh greatest All-Ireland Senior Football Championship final, placing it ahead of 1978, 1966 and the 1988 replay in his top ten finals, and behind only 1998 in that decade.

 TG4 aired the match during the COVID-19 pandemic in June 2020, when all live sport in the country was shut down.